ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter29.md

 Jiāng Chéng then remembered how Wèi WúXiàn had put his arm around his shoulder and given him a gentle punch on the stomach the day he woke up from a coma.

-His friendly habits back when they were teenagers and his warm conviviality were all in that punch.
+His friendly habits and warm conviviality back when they were teenagers were all in that punch.

-When he would regain his memories, that would not happen again.
+When he regained his memories, that would not happen again.
 From time to time, the two of them could only have meals together, mostly because Jīn Líng was around, nothing more.

 Jiāng Chéng didn’t want to admit that it saddened him for no longer having that kind of friendship with Wèi WúXiàn.
 He just sat there quietly.